HVAC contractors in

 Licensing Requirements

-California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractor license through CSLB.
-Must pass Law & Business exam and C-20 trade exam.
-Requires 4 years journey-level experience or equivalent combination of experience and education.
+California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning license.
+Must pass Law & Business exam plus C-20 trade exam.
+Requires 4 years journeyman experience or equivalent combination of education and experience.
 License renewal every 2 years with 12 hours continuing education.

 Permit Requirements

 San Jose requires permits for HVAC installations, replacements, and major repairs.
-Permits range from $200-800 depending on scope.
-Required for equipment replacement, new installations, ductwork modifications, and gas line connections.
+Permit fees range $150-400 depending on scope.
+Online permit applications available through City of San Jose Building Division.

 Inspection Schedule

 Rough inspection after ductwork installation, final inspection after equipment installation and startup.
-Additional gas line inspection if applicable.
-Must schedule 24-48 hours in advance.
+Schedule inspections 24-48 hours in advance through San Jose Building Division.

 Insurance Minimums